 Bio

-I am currently working on a qualitative research project at the University of Birmingham (link to my UoB page) that focuses on the politics of disablement and precarious work in the UK.
-As part of the project, twenty-seven gig economy workers who identify as disabled, chronically ill, experiencing mental distress, and/or neurodivergent have contributed to this project through interviews and diary entries.
+In 2024, I completed an ESRC-funded doctoral project at the University of Birmingham (link to my UoB page) that focuses on the politics of disablement and precarious work in the UK.
+The project was made possible through a collaboration with twenty-seven gig economy workers who identify as disabled, chronically ill, experiencing mental distress, and/or neurodivergent and who contributed through interviews and diary entries.
+Information regarding recent (2023+) presentations and other project-related news can be found here.

-I undertook all of my degrees at the University of Birmingham, and in 2022 I became Associate Fellow of the Higher Education Academy.
-My research interests have changed over time, but their one underlying commonality has been my interest in producing interdisciplinary, socially useful, and emancipatory knowledge that can be used for the advancement of collective struggle and social change.
+I undertook all my degrees at the University of Birmingham.
+My research interests have changed over time, but their main underlying commonality has been my interest in producing interdisciplinary, socially useful, and emancipatory knowledge that can be used for the advancement of collective struggle and social change.
+In 2022, I became Associate Fellow of the Higher Education Academy and have facilitated seminars on modules of political science, political theory, research methods, and research skills.

 Active involvement in academic associations/networks: